NimaSimyari/Google-Scholar-university-members/README.md

 # Google Scholar university members
- How to scrape university members from google scholar
+ How to scrape university members from google scholar with python